KollaNithinReddy/Terraform-Task1/README.md

     4.Mapping:For mapping sqs queue and lambda,we use "aws_lambda_event_source_mapping" resource
     5.S3 (Simple Storage Service):use "aws_s3_bucket" resource to create s3 bucket.

+- I choose terraform as Infrastructure as Code
-- Lambda function code has "lambda_handler" and it has 2 parameters event and context.archive_file is used to zip this code and then this zip file is uploaded to the aws
+- Lambda function code has "lambda_handler" which is where the executiion starts and it takes 2 parameters they are  event and context.
+- The archive_file is used to zip this code and then this zip file is uploaded to the aws

 #### IAM Roles
+- IAM roles are used to restrict permissions for the Lambda function to access SQS and S3
-IAM roles and permissions for the Lambda function to access SQS and S3 are
+- IAM roles and permissions for the Lambda function to access SQS and S3 are

     1.SQS queue:ReceiveMessage.
     2.S3:GetObject,PutObject.